PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ## Requirements

-ruby-jss 2.0.0 requires ruby 2.7 or higher , and a Jamf Pro server running version 10.35 or higher.
+ruby-jss 2.0 requires ruby 2.6.3 or higher, and a Jamf Pro server running version 10.35 or higher.

+This means it will work with the OS-supplied /usr/bin/ruby in macOS 10.15 Catalina and above, until Apple removes ruby from the OS.

 ## High level changes